-(a) Loudpack
+(a) Convertible Debentures

-On March 5, 2021, the Company, through one of its subsidiaries, purchased \$5,000,000 of 15% Senior Secured Convertible Debentures (the "Debentures") of LPF JV, LLC ("Loudpack") maturing on December 31, 2022.
-The Loudpack Debentures bear interest at the rate of 15% and are secured by first and second priority liens on assets of Loudpack and its subsidiaries, as well as joint and several guarantees provided by direct and indirect subsidiaries of Loudpack and certain of its members.
-Prior to maturity, the Debentures are subject to both optional and mandatory conversion features as well as an optional redemption feature and additional restrictions imposed upon Loudpack by the Company pertaining to the ultimate use of the funds used to purchase the Debentures.
+On March 5, 2021, the Company, through one of its subsidiaries, purchased \$5,000,000 of 15% Senior Secured Convertible Debentures (the "Debentures") of a cannabis consumer products company maturing on December 31, 2022.
+The Debentures bear interest at the rate of 15% and are secured by first and second priority liens on assets of the cannabis consumer products company and its subsidiaries, as well as joint and several guarantees provided by direct and indirect subsidiaries of the cannabis consumer products company and certain of its members.
+Prior to maturity, the Debentures are subject to both optional and mandatory conversion features as well as an optional redemption feature and additional restrictions imposed upon the cannabis consumer products company by the Company pertaining to the ultimate use of the funds used to purchase the Debentures.
 The Debentures are also subject to an optional conversion feature at maturity.

-Prior to maturity, the Debentures will be automatically converted to equity upon the closing of a qualified fundamental transaction ("Qualified Fundamental Transaction"), which is defined as (a) an initial public offering or reverse takeover transaction that: (i) yields net proceeds of not less than \$25,000,000 in cash; (ii) with at least 80% of the net proceeds referenced in item (i) coming from parties that are not (A) insiders, (B) relatives or affiliates of insiders, or (C) in any way affiliated with Loudpack; (iii) is led by agreed upon investment banks; and (iv) is supported by a valuation opinion issued by a nationally recognized, independent investment bank, or (b) a merger or acquisition transaction involving an acquirer with a pre-transaction market capitalization of at least \$500,000,000 and whose shares have a 60 day trailing average daily trading value of not less than \$6,000,000, provided that any other merger or acquisition transaction shall be deemed a Qualified Fundamental Transaction upon a favorable vote by the holders of a majority of the principal amount of the Debentures.
-In the event that the Debentures are automatically converted upon the closing of a Qualified Fundamental Transaction less a discount of 35%, or (ii) a pre-conversion equity value implied by the Qualified Fundamental Transaction less a discount of 35%, or (ii) a pre-conversion equity cap of \$212,500,000 prior to November 30, 2021, or \$200,000,000 after November 30, 2021.
+Prior to maturity, the Debentures will be automatically converted to equity upon the closing of a qualified fundamental transaction ("Qualified Fundamental Transaction"), which is defined as (a) an initial public offering or reverse takeover transaction that: (i) yields net proceeds of not less than \$25,000,000 in cash; (ii) with at least 80% of the net proceeds referenced in item (i) coming from parties that are not (A) insiders, (B) relatives or affiliates of insiders, or (C) in any way affiliated with the cannabis consumer product company; (iii) is led by agreed upon investment banks; and (iv) is supported by a valuation opinion issued by a nationally recognized, independent investment bank, or (b) a merger or acquisition transaction involving an acquirer with a pre-transaction market capitalization of at least \$500,000,000 and whose shares have a 60 day trailing average daily trading value of not less than \$6,000,000, provided that any other merger or acquisition transaction shall be deemed a Qualified Fundamental Transaction upon a favorable vote by the holders of a majority of the principal amount of the Debentures.
+In the event that the Debentures are automatically converted upon the closing of a Qualified Fundamental Transaction, they will be automatically converted at the lower of: (i) the pre-conversion equity value implied by the Qualified Fundamental Transaction less a discount of 35%, or (ii) a pre-conversion equity cap of \$212,500,000 prior to November 30, 2021, or \$200,000,000,000 after November 30, 2021.